 On this page

-The government offers one-time support for local door-to-door papers (free local papers) and local public broadcasters that have been hit by the corona crisis (in Dutch).
+The government offers support for local media such as door-to-door papers (free local papers) and local public broadcasters that have been hit by the corona crisis.
 This measure has been introduced to prevent people becoming deprived of local information and news.
 The amount they can apply for depends on their circulation and reach.